 Diving courses or “Getting your PADI” take three to four-days and cost approximately from $530 USD depending on where you do your diving and what shop you use.
 Prices are virtually the same at all the dive shops since there is so much competition here.
 On the inhabited islands (read Maldives on a budget) in the Maldives, you can get your PADI certificate much cheaper.

 Of course, other courses are also available in the Maldives, so ask at your local dive centre.
 Wreck diving is another popular sport around the world, and the Maldives has few wrecks.

 We hope this little tutorial has helped you to decide whether or not you’ll be taking your next diving holiday here.
 If you can afford the time, we can offer some of the best diving in the world here in the Indian Ocean, with dive sites that are not as crowded as other places in the world have become.
 The area is famous for whale sharks, manta rays, exotic fish and some of the most beautiful and healthy hard and soft corals in the world.

 The marine life it's not only manta rays and whale sharks to convince anyone to travel there, but there is more.
-Maldives is home to about 1100 fish species, 400 muscles and 83 varieties of echinoderms including sharks, snipers, parrot fish, big tunas, Napoleon fish, eagle and stingrays.
+Maldives is home to about 1100 fish species, 400 mussels and 83 varieties of echinoderms including sharks, snipers, parrot fish, big tunas, Napoleon fish, eagle and stingrays.

 Apart from whale sharks and mantas, diving in the Maldives is a variety of different species, such as gray reef, whitetip, nurse, thresher, hammer and even tiger sharks.
 Although the first is the second largest predator after white sharks, no one was injured in the Maldives.
 Mostly sharks appear in the kandus.
 But you can spot baby shark even from the beach.